 My 6-year-old took a bunch of pics of me doing it and we made a gif since the video didn’t come out very well:)

 Spritz a little water on top after Snoflock is on the jar.
 Once they dried I spritzed them once more to make sure they wouldn’t flake all over the tables.
-Let them dry for at least 24 hours.
+Let the flocked mason jars dry for at least 24 hours.

 Draw and Cut with a Cricut

 I made this video many years ago so the sound is horrible!
 Sorry, I have learned so much in that time and have a newer video and blog post on using the write and cut function if you need a bit more help.

 I wanted to age the leaves a bit so I dabbed some distress ink pad on the edges with a blotter.